Current Status

 Phase 1

-We have nearly completed of Phase 1 of our building process just in time for our 50th Anniversary, and CRO dedication.
+We have nearly completed Phase 1 of our building process just in time for our 50th Anniversary, and CRO dedication.
 We have a little carpeting to do, and some minor details, but it is looking great!.
 This part was the first step in getting the land into a usable condition for a productive place to observe.
 This included the following steps.

 1. Fencing of the property.